whatupmiked/healthcheck/README.md

 # healthcheck.py
 pip3 install jmespath
 ./healthcheck.py

 Verify the system state of a vanilla ODL installation on standard ports.

 Designed for ODL Boron and python3.4.

-Check the system state, Openflow Nodes and NETCONF nodes
+Check the system state, Openflow Nodes and NETCONF nodes.